keen/keen-cli/README.md

 ##### Projects

 * `project:open` - Open the Project Overview page in a browser
+* `project:workbench` - Open the Project Workbench in a browser
 * `project:show` - Get data about the project, uses the [project row resource](https://keen.io/docs/api/reference/#project-row-resource).

 ##### Events